 Lan Sizhui and Lan Jingyi were eating some of the warm soup prepared for them by the Mo house servants when the scream came.

-They jumped to their feet immediately, letting the bowls fall to their feet.
-Jingyi’s broke upon contact with the ground, spilling liquid over the hem of his robes.
+They jumped to their feet immediately, letting the bowls fall out of their hands.
+Jingyi’s broke upon contact with the floor, spilling liquid over the hem of his robes.
 Neither of them took the time to care as they rushed toward the back gardens, exchanging worried looks.